George Edward Paget: Works

 Paget's first medical publication was "Cases of Morbid Rhythmical Movements" in the Edinburgh Medical Journal for 1847.
-In the Medical Times and Gazette of 24 February 1855 he published "Case of involuntary Tendency to Fall precipitately forwards", and in the British Medical Journal for 22 September 1860 "Case of Epilepsy with some Uncommon Symptoms"—these were peculiar automatic bursts of laughter; 10 December 1887, "Notes on an Exceptional Case of Aphasia" of a left-handed man who, having paralysis of the left side, had aphasia; 5 January 1889, "Remarks on a Case of Alternate Partial Anæsthesia".
+In the Medical Times and Gazette of 24 February 1855 he published "Case of Involuntary Tendency to Fall Precipitately Forwards", and in the British Medical Journal for 22 September 1860 "Case of Epilepsy with Some Uncommon Symptoms"—these were peculiar automatic bursts of laughter; 10 December 1887, "Notes on an Exceptional Case of Aphasia" of a left-handed man who, having paralysis of the left side, had aphasia; 5 January 1889, "Remarks on a Case of Alternate Partial Anæsthesia".
 In The Lancet for 11 and 18 April 1868 he published "Lecture on Gastric Epilepsy", and on 4 July 1885 "Case of Remarkable Risings and Fallings of the Bodily Temperature".

 Paget in 1849 printed a letter of William Harvey to Samuel Ward, master of Sidney Sussex College, and in 1850 a Notice of an Unpublished Manuscript of Harvey.
 The letter to Ward served him as an argument for the genuineness of Gulielmus Harvey de Musculis, No. 486 in the Sloane collection of manuscripts.

 Four of Paget's lectures were published by his son after his death.
 Two were on alcohol, one on the etiology of typhoid fever, and one on mental causes of bodily disease.

 Family

+Paget's younger brother Sir James Paget (1814–1899) also became a distinguished physician, working in surgery and pathology.

 Paget married, on 11 December 1851, Clara, youngest daughter of the Rev. Thomas Fardell, vicar of Sutton, Isle of Ely.
 He had ten children, of whom seven survived him.
 Clara Maud Paget (1857–1949), the eldest of Sir George's daughters who survived childhood, married the German ornithologist Hans Friedrich Gadow.
 Rose Elizabeth Paget (1860–1951) married the famous physicist Sir J. J. Thomson.
 Their son was physicist George Paget Thomson.